 The assets of the PERA fund are held in one trust, but there are six distinct membership groups (municipal general members, municipal police members, municipal fire members, state general members, state police members and legislative members) for whom separate contribution rates are determined each year pursuant to chapter 10, Article 11 NMSA 1978.
 Therefore, the calculations of the net pension liability, pension expense and deferred Inflows and Outflows were preformed separately for each of the membership groups: municipal general members; municipal police members; municipal fire members; state general members; state police members and legislative members.
-The District's proportion of the net pension liability for each membership group that the employer participates in is based on the employer contributing entity's percentage of that membership group's total employer contributions for the fiscal year ended June 30, 2017.
-Only employer contributions for the pay period end dates that fell within the period of July 1, 2016 to June 30, 2017 were included in the total contributions for a specific employer.
-Regular and any adjustment contributions that applied to FY 2017 are included in the total contribution amounts.
+The District's proportion of the net pension liability for each membership group that the employer participates in is based on the employer contributing entity's percentage of that membership group's total employer contributions for the fiscal year ended June 30, 2018.
+Only employer contributions for the pay period end dates that fell within the period of July 1, 2017 to June 30, 2018 were included in the total contributions for a specific employer.
+Regular and any adjustment contributions that applied to FY 2018 are included in the total contribution amounts.
 In the event that an employer is behind in reporting to PERA its required contributions, an estimate (receivable) was used to project the unremitted employer contributions.
 This allowed for fair and consistent measurement of the contributions with the total population.
 This methodology was used to maintain consistent measurement each year in determining the percentages to be allocated among all the participating employers.
+At June 30, 2018, the District's proportion was 0.0127%, which was changed from its proportion measured as of June 30, 2017 of 0.0117%.